Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Offline Metrics

-- •SFT quality: exact match (EM)/F1 for extraction; rubric scores for summarization; multilingual BLEU/COMET (when relevant).
+- -SFT quality: exact match (EM)/F1 for extraction; rubric scores for summarization; multilingual BLEU/COMET (when relevant).

-- •Preference quality: win rate vs. baseline; reward calibration (Brier/NLL); DPO margin statistics.
+- -Preference quality: win rate vs. baseline; reward calibration (Brier/NLL); DPO margin statistics.

-- •Safety: policy violation rate on adversarial sets; jailbreak ASR; privacy leakage probes.
+- -Safety: policy violation rate on adversarial sets; jailbreak ASR; privacy leakage probes.

-- •Faithfulness: citation precision/recall; NLI entailment pass rate.
+- -Faithfulness: citation precision/recall; NLI entailment pass rate.

 Robustness and Drift

 Test by context length, OCR noise, domain shifts, and multilingual or code‑switching.
+Before deployment, enterprises should implement AI evaluation, benchmarking, and regression testing to prevent silent quality drift and safety regressions.

 Online KPIs

 Task Success Rate (TSR), deflection/resolution, reviewer handle time, cost/accepted artifact, latency p95, violation rate, abstention correctness.
 Track cohort gaps.
+Edge-cloud co-design addresses latency optimization, on-prem deployment, and privacy-sensitive processing.

 Experimentation

 Shadow → canary → A/B with CUPED; pre‑registered analysis; hard safety/latency gates; rollback playbooks.
+Benchmarking custom AI provides comprehensive evaluation frameworks for AI quality assurance and production readiness.

 Case Studies